IV Vedolizumab Crohn’s Disease

 - Moderately to severely active CD is diagnosed at least 1 month before screening visit

-- Research participant currently requires surgical intervention or will require surgical intervention during progress of clinical trial for Crohn’s disease
+- Currently requires surgical intervention or will require surgical intervention during progress of clinical trial for Crohn’s disease

 - Has a diagnosis of indeterminate colitis

-- History of subtotal or total colectomy or have a jejunostomy, ileostomy, colostomy, ileo-anal pouch, or known fixed stenosis of the intestine, short bowel syndrome, or >3 small intestine resections.
+- History of subtotal or total colectomy or have a jejunostomy, ileostomy, colostomy, ileo-anal pouch, or known fixed stenosis of the intestine, short bowel syndrome, or greater than 3 small intestine resections

-- Received an investigational biologic within 60 days or five half-lives before screening (whichever period is longer)
+- Received an investigational biologic within 60 days or 5 half-lives before screening (whichever period is longer)

 - Had previous exposure to approved or investigational anti-integrins